alex-douglas/alex-douglas.github.io/_posts/2017-7-11-Metis-Project-1.md

 ![screencap of Jupyter notebook]({{site.url}}/images/project_1_jupyter_notebook_2.png)

 My partner and I combined this information with demographic data from the American Community Survey to come up with target stations where our hypothetical non-profit should place their volunteers.
 We targeted 9 stations that were near demographically ideal residential areas (demographically ideal in this case being places with lots of women and tech industry workers), and 7 stations that were not only near NYC tech hubs but also had significantly higher foot traffic than your random NYC subway station.

+### Project Conclusion
+Overall I felt like this project provided an excellent introduction to the basics of working with data using python, pandas, matplotlib, and Jupyter.
+There are dozens of basic commands that a data scientist needs to know to get their data in a consumable form, and while I don't yet have a complete mastery of this material I think I've developed the foundations that should allow me to move on to the more challenging data manipulation concepts.

+Looking forward, I'm excited to see how we can incorporate statistical analysis to really understand our data.
+For this project we found many MTA stations that stood out as being good targets for a women-in-tech organization, but do the differences that make these stations good targets pass a statistical significance test?
+While I'm not sure if I'll return to this project to do additional analysis, I'll be sure to update the blog if I do.